-2016 saw the release of the now hugely successful Overwatch first person shooter.
-Developed by Blizzard, Overwatch contains several unique and memorable characters in its roster, with each possessing a set of unique and special skills, along with differing mechanics and weaponry.
+2016 saw the release of the now hugely successful Overwatch first-person shooter.
+Developed by Blizzard, Overwatch contains several unique and memorable characters in its roster, with each possessing a set of unique and special skills along with differing mechanics and weaponry.

-The ever popular YouTube channel Man at Arms: Reforged has released an informative and fascinating look at forging Genji’s signature odachi.
+The ever-popular YouTube channel Man at Arms: Reforged has released an informative and fascinating look at forging Genji’s signature Odachi.

-This build was particularly tricky due to the traditional elements involved with forging the sword and the modern day tech that would allow for the glowing green strip that runs the length of the blade.
+This build was particularly tricky due to the traditional elements involved with forging the sword and the modern-day tech that would allow for the glowing green strip that runs the length of the blade.

 In order to forge this sword, traditional blacksmithing methods are used in conjunction with more modern techniques in order to make sure the sword is as genuine as it can be.
-Once the sword was finished being forged, it’s further enhanced with a set of LEDs under a sheet of plexiglass in order to create the green strip featured in the game.
+Once the sword's forging is finished, the sword is further enhanced with a set of LEDs under a sheet of plexiglass in order to create the green strip featured in the game.